In New Jersey governor's race, Mikie Sherrill tries to tether Jack Ciattarelli to Trump

 The final stretch

+"You have a candidate worth being excited about," he told the crowd.
+Referring to Sherrill as an "inspiration," the former president told the crowd that "we need that inspiration — because let's face it, our country and our politics are in a pretty dark place right now."

+He said of Mr. Trump, "Every day, this White House offers up a fresh batch of lawlessness and carelessness and mean spiritedness, and just plain old craziness."

-Sherrill is getting campaign support before Election Day from former President Barack Obama, in another signal of the importance the contest has for a party still facing a vacuum of leadership at the national level.
-And Mr. Trump held a tele-rally for Ciattarelli before Election Day, as Republicans look to return a GOP candidate to the governor's office for the first time since Chris Christie led the state.
+On the Republican side, Mr. Trump held a tele-rally for Ciattarelli on the eve of the election, as Republicans look to return a GOP candidate to the governor's office for the first time since Chris Christie led the state.

 Back in 2021, Ciattarelli narrowly lost the New Jersey governor's race to incumbent Democratic Gov. Phil Murphy.
 The race, occurring early in Democratic President Joe Biden's tenure, was far closer than was expected, given the state's more reliable Democratic lean, with Murphy winning out over Ciattarelli by around three points.